agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 Finite wings are three-dimensional lifting surfaces that have the same characterisics of airfoils.
 Therefore, an aerodynamic center also exists for wings.
-As shown in the next top view of a wing, in the three-dimensional case the focal point 'a.c.' is in the symmetri plane, somewhere on the root chord or, according to the situation, on the projection of the mean aerodynamic chord.
+As shown in the next top view of a wing, in the three-dimensional case the focal point 'ac' is in the symmetry plane, somewhere on the root chord or, according to the situation, on the projection of the mean aerodynamic chord.

 {% include image.html